 County Cups

 Kintbury Rangers Development were looking to make the final of the Berks & Bucks County FA David Grainge Trophy with Harchester Hawks standing in their way.
 With the pitch at the Recreation Ground still heavy after all the recent rain the game was switched to the 3G at Waingels College, Woodley.
 An excellent performance from the Corsham Print Wiltshire Senior League side saw them cruise into the final thanks to a 6-1 win over their opponents from Division Three of the Thames Valley Premier League.
-Leading 3-0 at the break they further goals in the second half saw Kintbury safely through to the final.
+Leading 3-0 at the break they scored three further goals in the second half to see Kintbury safely through to the final.
 Harry Murtagh bagged a brace with the other goals coming through Charlie Adams, Charlie Allsop, Alfie David-Ellard and Luke Conner.
 Kintbury's opponents in the final will be Wraysbury Village from Division Two of the Thames Valley Premier League, a side who currently have a 100% winning record in their league games.
-They made it through to the final following a penalty shoot out after it had finished 2-2 in their semi final with Allied Community Elite, the other unbeaten side in the league and league leaders in Division Two of the Thames Valley Premier League.
+They made it through to the final following a penalty shoot out after it had finished 2-2 in their semi final with Allied Community Elite, the other unbeaten side in the same division and league leaders in Division Two of the Thames Valley Premier League.

 22 February 2025